IrisSec/irissec.github.io/_posts/2022-02-07-dicecraft.md

 It's a little bit easier to understand what's going on now.
 When you click orange button ![image-20220206235944352](/uploads/2022-02-07/image-20220206235944352.png), it powers these first 16 terminal computers ![image-20220206235938240](/uploads/2022-02-07/image-20220206235938240.png).
 The mut computer ![image-20220206235926776](/uploads/2022-02-07/image-20220206235926776.png) adds the values of pairs of terminal computers, one which was already preset with the world, and the other which is input from what is probably the flag.
 After that, it's fed into a shifter computer ![image-20220207000002329](/uploads/2022-02-07/image-20220207000002329.png) which combines all eight signals into one, and then it goes to the bumper computers ![image-20220207000316962](/uploads/2022-02-07/image-20220207000316962.png).

+After it goes through the bumper computers to the end, it hits the signal computer which signals two things.
+One, it signals the lock computer to unlock, bringing the next signal (from the next shifter computer) to go through the bumper comptuer maze to test the next eight hex characters.
+The second is to unlock the slot computer on the very left of the map.
+The slot computers act like a counter, as more parts of the flag are verified, the slot computers get closer and closer to activating the flag computer.

+We can test the machine by putting a value we know is correct into the first computers: "dice" (of "dice{XXX}") which is 64696365 in hex.
 If we put in anything else for the first eight computers, the signal stops at the bumper computers somewhere along the path.
-But if they're set to 64696365 (dice), it follows the path all the way to the end and hits the signal computer to signal the next signal from the next eight terminals.
+But if they're set to 64696365, it follows the path all the way to the end and hits the signal computer to signal the next signal.

-So the goal is clear, figure out what eight byte value allows the bumper computers to carry the signal all the way through.
+So the goal is clear, figure out what value allows the bumper computers to carry the signal all the way through.
 That's only the output from the mut computer, so we also need to figure out what value needs to go into the mut computer to get the value we want to come out.

 As usual, it's z3 time, and using it was surprisingly simple.
 All I had to do was create a class to "simulate" what happens to the bumper given an input.
 Once z3 found the result, I could run through it again to get the "seeds" (the one that starts as 0xd1c40677) and continue on with the next group of characters.